 A set of artificial intelligence technologies for finding faces, objects, and colors in images for subsequent smart processing, filtering, and categorization.

-A content-aware algorithm used to automatically crop leave only important things, such as faces and objects automatically.
-It can be used as a standalone feature, and it's also a part of Adaptive Delivery technology.
+A content-aware feature that crops images to prominent objects, such as faces and objects automatically.
+It can be used as a standalone feature, and it's also a part of Adaptive Delivery.

-An AI algorithm used to select an applicable image format (e.g., JPEG, WebP) and compression ratio so the file size is reduced while still keeping the visual quality.
+AI used to select an applicable image format (e.g., JPEG, WebP) and compression ratio so the file size is reduced while still keeping the visual quality.
 This operation can be used explicitly as a CDN transformation or implicitly with Adaptive Delivery enabled.

-An AI algorithm that can blur faces and other objects (e.g., cats, or houses) automatically.
+AI that can blur faces and other objects (e.g., cats, or houses) automatically.
 This way, you don't have to specify box coordinates on images that you want to process.

 An automatic procedure that applies certain filters, such as contrast, brightness, vibrance, and color to improve visual characteristics.
 This technology analyzes the initial image and its properties.
 Based on the analysis, it picks values for each improvement.

 A set of options to provide security for uploading, access and delivery of your files to end users.
-Includes Secure Uploads and Secure Delivery.
+Includes Secure Uploading and Secure Delivery.

 A set of APIs for all system components.
 The Upload API is used to upload files while the REST API is used to manipulate stored files (e.g., store, copy, delete, apply conversions).